-From the pool of submissions, FreshGrass organizers invite four finalists to compete for the FreshGrass Banjo Award.
+From the pool of submissions, FreshGrass organizers invite three finalists to compete for the FreshGrass Banjo Award.
 On the festival weekend, the finalists travel to North Adams and perform in front of a jury and a large live audience.
-The jury will select a runner-up and winner, and they will be announced on Sunday afternoon from the main stage.
+The jury will select the winner, and they will be announced on Sunday afternoon from the main stage.

 GRANTS and PRIZES